Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Our

 \section{Our \methods}

-\textbf{Main idea of our \methods:} Existing studies have shown that, orthogonal learners without sample reweighting are usually hurt by low-overlaps under finite samples~\cite{Fisher.2023, Frauen.2025-model, Frauen.2025-survival} (See Appendix~\ref{app:variance} for the variance analysis of the unweighted \DR).
+\textbf{Main idea of our \methods:} Existing studies have shown that orthogonal learners without sample reweighting are usually hurt by low overlaps under finite samples~\citep{Fisher.2023, Frauen.2025-model, Frauen.2025-survival} (see Appendix~\ref{app:variance} for the variance analysis of the unweighted \DR).
 Our goal is to design learners that are both orthogonal and robust against low-overlap regimes.
 To do this, the key idea is to downweight the samples with (i)~low treatment or (ii)~low long-term outcome overlap.
 Conceptually, this corresponds to optimizing a weighted oracle risk of the form

 where $\omega(\pi(X), \rho(X))>0$ represents a \textit{weighting function} that \textit{retargets} the objective to downweight the samples with low overlap while preserving the target HLTE $\tau^0(x)$.
-A simple example of such a weighting function is
+A simple example of such weighting function is $\omega(X) = \pi(x)(1-\pi(x)) \rho(x)$, where $\pi(x)(1-\pi(x))$ downweights samples with low treatment overlap and $\rho(x)$ downweights samples with low long-term outcome overlap.

-The loss $\mathcal{L}_\omega^{\text{oracle}}$ is an oracle objective because it depends on the true HLTE $\tau^0(x)$, which is our target estimand and thus unobserved in practice.
+However, the loss $\mathcal{L}_\omega^{\text{oracle}}$ is an oracle objective because it depends on the true HLTE $\tau^0(x)$, which is our target estimand and thus unobserved in practice.
 Hence, our goal is to construct a loss function $\mathcal{L}_\omega(g;\eta)$ that is equivalent to this oracle objective and can be optimized using observed data.
 This requires a non-trivial derivation to ensure that the resulting loss (i) shares the same minimizer as the oracle loss and (ii)~is Neyman-orthogonal w.r.t. the nuisance functions.

-\textbf{Overview:} In Section~\ref{subsec:ortho-weight-loss}, we show how we orthogonalize the oracle weighted loss.
-In Section~\ref{subsec:estimating-hlte}, we give the algorithm for training the HLTE estimator.
-Then, in Section~\ref{subsec:instantiation}, we give specific instantiations of our \methods for different types of low-overlap regimes.
-Finally, in Section~\ref{subsec:convergence}, we show that the estimator achieves quasi-oracle convergence rate under mild conditions.
+\textbf{Overview:} In Section~\ref{subsec:ortho-weight-loss}, we orthogonalize the oracle weighted loss and describe the training algorithm.
+In Section~\ref{subsec:instantiation}, we motivate the weighted instantiations through optimal efficiency bound.
+Finally, in Section~\ref{subsec:theoretical-benefits}, we establish the theoretical benefits of orthogonality and weighting.